 When the optimal position size is reached and backed up by a great money management plan, you give yourself one of the best possible safeguards against default and unforeseen future market moves which might negatively impact your account.

 Three ways we can approach a robust money management method :

-This is very simple but also quite unreliable.
-This is the cavalier method of entering each trade with a fixed position size.
+This is very simple but also quite unreliable method.
+This is the cavalier method of entering each trade with fixed position size.
 So, regardless of the market conditions, there is little or no consideration for the amount of capital in the account or percentage of capital.

 While this method might hit a few times, over the long run it is guaranteed to create serious troubles for your account.
 The main problem with this method is that by not taking the account size into consideration, a trader cannot predict how much money they are going to risk before entering into the trade.
 This means that one bad move could wipe out an entire account.

 If however, you do want to follow this method, it is important that market entry and exit points are always determined and the calculated risk/reward ratio is low enough not to gut the account in one trade.

 This involves calculating risk (in contrast to the first method).
 When a trader approaches a trade with a fixed risk size, they always know how much risk they are taking on before they enter into a trade.